 Costs for fine-tuning models

-The costs of training and using your own fine-tuned OpenAI GPT models are listed here.
-The costs are calculated by tokens, where 1000 tokens correspond to about 750 English words.
+The costs of training and using your own fine-tuned OpenAI GPT models is calculated by tokens.
+1000 tokens correspond to about 750 English words.
 Compared to the normal base model, the fine-tuned model costs about 3x more for input, 4x more for output.
 Training costs extra.

 Examples: How fine-tuning helps